kKita9/threat-detection-lab/README.md

 - Simulating and capturing brute-force, port scan, and injection attacks
 - Testing supervised and unsupervised detection algorithms
 - Developing or integrating with SIEM solutions
+- Real-time network traffic inspection and anomaly detection with Suricata IDS